ChrisMacNaughton/chrismacnaughton.github.com/_posts/2013-02-01-relocating.md

 ---
 layout: post
 title: "Relocating"
-description: ""
+description: "Relocating is a decision that has come to us gradually"
-category:
+category: Development
-tags: []
+tags: [Ruby, Ruby on Rails]
 ---
 {% include JB/setup %}
 It isn't for everybody but my wife and I decided that it was probably for us several months ago.